29 FAQs about agents and distributors

 Finally, communicate regularly.
 This helps you identify potential problems at an early stage, making it more likely you will resolve them before the consequences become serious.

-4. Can someone become my agent without an explicit agreement?
+4. Can someone become my sales agent without an explicit agreement?

 Yes, there are a number of ways in which this can happen.
 For example, if you allow someone to act as if they are your agent, you may well create an agency relationship even without an explicit agreement.